-Today’s work environment demands the very best in engineering and system integration.
-Competitive markets require the design of state-of-the-art facilities, equipment, and effective operations.
-In addition, engineered solutions are necessary to offset ever increasing manpower costs.
-The bottom line is that the cost of doing business on the Federal, State and local levels has to be based on sound engineering taking into consideration safety and security, as well as design and maintenance of cost effective operations.
+Today’s work environment demands the very best methods in managing programs and the very best technical engineering solutions.
+Competitive markets require the design of state-of-the-art facilities, equipment, and effective program operations.
+In addition, programmatic and engineering solutions are necessary to offset ever increasing manpower costs.
+The bottom line is that the cost of doing business on the Federal, State and local levels has to be based on sound processes, taking into consideration safety and security, as well as design and maintenance of cost effective operations.

 GEM’s innovative engineering assures appropriate design and effective system integration.
 Fundamental to GEM success is the commitment of our professional engineers’ to our customers, and our fully guaranteed work.